Concord, Massachusetts: Plastic bottle ban

 On September 5, 2012, Concord became the first community in the United States to approve a ban on the sale of water in single-serving plastic bottles.
 The law banned the sale of PET bottles of 1 L or less starting January 1, 2013.
 The ban provoked national controversy.
 An editorial in the Los Angeles Times characterized the ban as "born of convoluted reasoning" and "wrongheaded."
 Some residents believed the ban would do little to affect the sales of bottled water, which was still highly accessible in the surrounding areas, and that it restricted consumers' freedom of choice.
 Opponents also considered the ban to unfairly target one product in particular, when other, less healthy alternatives such as soda and fruit juice were still readily available in bottled form.

-Nonetheless, subsequent efforts to repeal the ban have failed in open town meetings.
+Nonetheless, subsequent efforts to repeal the ban failed in open town meetings.
 An effort to repeal Concord's ban on the sale of plastic water bottles was resoundingly defeated at a Town Meeting.
 Resident Jean Hill, who led the initial fight for the ban, said, "I really feel at the age of 86 that I've really accomplished something."
-Town Moderator Eric Van Loon didn't even bother taking an official tally because opposition to repeal was so overwhelming.
+Town Moderator Eric Van Loon did not even bother taking an official tally because opposition to repeal was so overwhelming.
 It appeared that upwards of 80 to 90 percent of the 1,127 voters in attendance raised their ballots against the repeal measure.

-The issue had been bubbling in Concord for several years.
+The issue had been bubbling in Concord for several years prior to the ban.
 In 2010, a ban approved in a town meeting, which wasn't written as a bylaw, was rejected by the state attorney general's office.
 In 2011, a new version of the ban narrowly failed at a town meeting by a vote of 265 to 272.
 The ban on selling water in polyethylene terephthalate (PET) bottles of one liter or less passed in 2012 by a vote of 403 to 364, and a repeal effort in April failed by a vote of 621 to 687.